North Andover, Massachusetts: History

 In January 2018, voters turned down a proposal for a cannabis-growing and research facility in the former Lucent Technologies building, along the Merrimack River.
 The town meeting vote was 1,430 against having recreational marijuana facilities and 1,155 voted in favor.
-The growing and research facility was expected to bring in to the town $100 million over a 20-year period.
+The growing and research facility was expected to bring the town $100 million over a 20-year period.

 Geography

 According to the United States Census Bureau, the town has a total area of 71.9 km2, of which 68.1 km2 is land and 3.7 km2, or 5.18%, is water.
-The town lies to the south of the Merrimack River, which makes up part of its northwest boundary, along with the Shawsheen River.
-The northeast quadrant of town is dominated by Lake Cochichewick, which is also bordered by the Osgood Hill Reservation, Weir Hill Reservation and the Reas Pond Conservation Area.
-The town also is home to portions of Harold Parker State Forest, Boxford State Forest and the Charles W. Ward Reservation.
-There are many brooks, streams and ponds dotting the town.
+The town lies to the south of the Merrimack River, which makes up part of its northwestern boundary, along with the Shawsheen River.
+The northeastern quadrant of town is dominated by Lake Cochichewick, which is also bordered by the Osgood Hill Reservation, Weir Hill Reservation, and the Reas Pond Conservation Area.
+The town is also home to portions of Harold Parker State Forest, Boxford State Forest, and the Charles W. Ward Reservation.
+There are many brooks, streams, and ponds dotting the town.

 North Andover lies in the northwestern portion of Essex County along the Merrimack and Shawsheen Rivers.
-It is bordered by Andover to the southwest, Lawrence and Methuen to the northwest, Haverhill to the northeast, Boxford to the east and Middleton to the southeast.
-North Andover's Old Center, which is closer to the geographic center of town than its newer town center, is located 3.5 mi southeast of Lawrence's city center, and is 25 mi north of Boston and 30 mi southeast of Manchester, New Hampshire.
+It is bordered by Andover and North Reading to the southwest, Lawrence and Methuen to the northwest, Haverhill to the northeast, Boxford to the east and Middleton to the southeast.
+North Andover's Old Center, which is closer to the geographic center of town than its newer town center, is located 3.5 mi southeast of Lawrence's city center and is 25 mi north of Boston and 30 mi southeast of Manchester, New Hampshire.

-Interstate 495 crosses through the western part of town along the Lawrence border, with one exit within town and two more providing access to the town from Lawrence.
+Interstate 495 crosses through the western part of town along the Lawrence border, with one exit within the town and two more providing access to the town from Lawrence.
 The town lies along Massachusetts Route 114, known as the "Salem Turnpike," and is also served by Route 125 and Route 133, which are concurrent for much of their routes within town.
-The town is partially served by the Merrimack Valley Regional Transit Authority bus line.
+The Merrimack Valley Regional Transit Authority bus line partially serves the town.
 The nearest train station is located in Lawrence, where the Lawrence stop along the Haverhill/Reading Line of the MBTA Commuter Rail lies (the line actually passes through the town along the Merrimack, but there is no stop).
 North Andover is also home to the Lawrence Municipal Airport, providing small aircraft service to the region.
 The nearest national service, at Logan International Airport and Manchester-Boston Regional Airport, is within a thirty-mile ride of the town.